-Benefits are available for any medically necessary health service that is immediately required because of injury or unforeseen illness
+Benefits are available for any medically necessary health service that is immediately required because of injury or unforeseen illness.

+When an emergency requiring immediate care occurs, you should seek treatment at the nearest source of medical care.
+After receiving care, you should contact your primary care doctor as soon as reasonably possible so he/she may coordinate your follow-up care.
 If you need to be hospitalized, the Plan must be notified within 48 hours or on the first working day following your admission, unless it was not reasonably possible to notify the Plan within that time.
-If a Plan doctor believes care can be better provided in a Plan hospital, you will be transferred when medically feasible with any ambulance charges covered in full.

-Plan pays...
+Plan pays

-Reasonable charges for emergency care services to the extent the services would have been covered if received from Plan providers.
+Reasonable charges for emergency services to the extent the services would have been covered if received from Plan providers.

-You pay...
+You pay

-\$35 per hospital emergency room visit, \$10 per visit to an urgent care center, or \$200 per hospital admission for emergency services that are covered benefits of this Plan.
-If the emergency results in admission to a hospital, the emergency care copay is waived.
+\$50 per hospital emergency room visit for emergency services that are covered benefits of this Plan.
+If the emergency results in admission to a hospital, the copay is waived.